fschaeck/AirVPN-hummingbird-docker/README.md

 Dockerfile downloading the required sources from their current repository at https://gitlab.com/AirVPN/hummingbird/-/archive/master/hummingbird-master.tar.bz2

-The following is the relevant part of the hummingbird gitlab repository README.md plus whatever is needed to get this Docker container built and running.
+Please open an Issue against this repository, if any problems arise building the image, since there are no releases in the gitlab repository and this Dockerfile is downloading whatever is currently in the master branch.
+Thus the patches may not work anymore if the client code changes in afore mentioned master branch.

-### Version 1.1.2 - Release date 4 June 2021
+The following is the relevant part of the hummingbird gitlab repository README.md plus whatever is needed to get this Docker image built and the container running.

 **Main features:**

 * Lightweight and stand alone binary